Computing Solution Operators of Boundary-value Problems for Some Linear Hyperbolic Systems of PDEs: Finite-dimensional approximations

-5. By making the inverse transformation we can write the following scheme that approximates the system \eqref{sist_1} or \eqref{sist_2} with the first order of accuracy \cite{go76} (the proof of the approximation property is done by means of the Taylor decomposition):
+The scheme~\eqref{scheme_2_sist} was invented by S.K.
+Godunov; it is described and analysed in all details in \cite{go76}, see also e.g.\ \cite{kps,gv}.
+It approximates the system~\eqref{sist_1} or~ \eqref{sist_2} with the first order of accuracy (the proof of the approximation property is done by means of the Taylor decomposition).